-We are proud to announce our first cohort of 20 Safe Access Fellows from 16 cities, and 12 states.
+We are proud to announce our first cohort of 20 Safe Access Fellows.
 These fellows bring a diverse perspective across gender and sexuality spectrum.
 We are glad to have representations from local grass-roots community organizations, allies and healthcare providers who believe that access to safe, non-discriminatory and non-judgmental quality healthcare is a human-rights issue.

 What is Safe Access Fellowship?

 We envision a world where, LGBTQ+ community can walk into any healthcare clinic, without the fear of judgment, discrimination or worry of being misdiagnosed for their sexual, mental or general health needs.
 However, in a post-377 India, where homosexuality is now decriminalized, we sell have a long way to go to bring awareness on challenges faced by the community in accessing healthcare.

 In our research, over 50% of LGBTQ+ community respondents felt fearful approaching healthcare providers, and 82% felt they could not trust a doctor disclosing their identities or sexual orientation, which could result in misdiagnosis.
 Join us on a transformation journey to enable access to safe, informed and non-judgmental healthcare for LGBTQ+ community of India.

 Safe Access Fellowship is a three-month, part-time, non-residential fellowship for young change-makers.
 We aim to on-board 150+ LGBTQ-friendly and compassionate healthcare providers across 14 States of India and make them into our allies in improving access to quality healthcare for LGBTQ+ community.

 Fellows will build their capacity to be a change-agent and an advocate for LGBTQ+ health rights

 Training on designing and executing successful social media campaigns, outreach events, and workshops

 Learn how to bring awareness among doctors and make them allies of the LGBTQ+ community